Developer Guide

 Ui

-component took us the most amount of time.
+The Ui component took us the most amount of time.
 We have to redesign the entire AB3 Ui to fit wanderlust design.

-A lot of effort was placed in planning the structure of the Ui
+A lot of effort was placed in planning the structure of the Ui so that our user interface will be user-friendly and appealing.

 Furthermore, additional logic of navigating between travel plans and switching between the activity/accommodation/friend tabs was implemented